 Eligibility requirements vary from program to program.
 To find out if you're eligible, go to www.HomeSafeGeorgia.com.

-You are not eligible for HomeSafe Georgia assistance if you filed bankruptcy and the bankruptcy is active.
-(If you previously filed bankruptcy and it was dismissed or you received a discharge, then you are eligible to apply for the program.)
+You are not eligible for HomeSafe Georgia assistance if you filed bankruptcy and the bankruptcy is active, unless the bankruptcy can be dismissed or discharged quickly and you meet all other requirements of the mortgage assistance program that you apply for.

 HomeSafe Georgia will pay up to 24 monthly mortgage payments directly to the lender (for first and second mortgages) for eligible applicants who have had an unemployment or underemployment hardship in the past 36 months and need help making the monthly mortgage payment.
 For those who became delinquent, up to 12 of the 24 months can be used to reinstate the loan.